modir/laminas-book/docs/mvc.md

 ];
 ~~~

+!!! note
-> Please note that we also register an alias for the plugin to be able to get
+    Please note that we also register an alias for the plugin to be able to get
-> the plugin by its short name.
+    the plugin by its short name.

 After that, you'll be able to access your custom plugin from
 all of your controller's actions in this way: